toddaustin07/DC_alarmserver/README.md

 Finally, using a 'delete' argument, this tool will delete all capabilities and presentations as contained in the 'created' directory.
 The local json files in the 'created' subdirectory are NOT deleted - in case you wanted to archive them, so manually delete them if you no longer need them.
 Or, move them to an archive folder for later reference.

-### Device Onboarding Helper (wip)
+### onboard bash script - Device Onboarding Helper
-Run this script once everything is configured & installed, i.e. ASdevsetup is complete, device projects are defined in Developer Workspace, and onboarding_config.json files have been downloaded to the device subdirectories.
+Run this script once everything is configured & installed, i.e. you've run ASdevsetup, device profiles are defined in Developer Workspace, and onboarding_config.json files have been downloaded to the device subdirectories.
 This script will automate the creation of QR codes for each device (used by mobile app during initial device onboarding) and ensure everything is prepared for initial provisioning of all device apps (zone + panel)

 Note: this script depends on the core SDK repository tool 'stdk-qrgen', so prior installation via my rpi-st-devices package is required.